Shared Journals

 6. Share your comments and reactions.

-Shared Journals allow you to comment and react to entries.
+Comments are enabled by default on all shared journals – no setup or activation is needed.
+All members of a shared journal can comment and react to entries right away.
 Add your comments to engage in conversations, provide feedback, or simply express your thoughts and feelings about an entry.
 Reactions are a quick and easy way to show your appreciation or emotional response.

-Note: If you’d like to disable comments in a shared journal, go to the journal settings, tap Advanced, and then toggle off the Enable Comments setting.
+Note: If you’d like to disable comments on a shared journal, the journal owner can do so from the journal settings on iOS or the web app at dayone.me.
+Tap Advanced, then toggle off the Enable Comments setting.
+This option is not currently available on Android.

 7. Reflect, revisit, and continue adding new entries.